sanlof/SlidePuzzle/README.md

 </div>

 ## Want to try it?
 Download Rider.
-Open file.
+Download this project.
+Open project in Rider.
 Run program in the console.

 ## Having trouble solving? 😵